ctcuff/UCFParking-API/README.md

 5. Head to [MongoDB's cloud site](https://www.mongodb.com/cloud) to create a cluster.
 Once that's set up, open the connect dialog and choose `Connect Your Application` for Python 3.6 or later.
 6. Head to [Dropbox's site](https://www.dropbox.com/developers/documentation/python#tutorial) to create a Python app and take note of the token.
 This will be used for saving a backup.
 If you don't want to do this, just delete the `upload_backup()` function at the bottom of `app.py` and remove `DBOX_TOKEN` from `SERVER_CONFIG` in `config.py`.
 7. In `config.py`, replace the values for database config with your MongoDB cluster password, username, table name, and host name.
 Replace the values for Gmail and dropbox settings and generate a server key.
 8. Once the backend has been set up, run `app.py`.
-If it works, the `/` and `/api` routes should give you a response that looks like [this](https://ucf-garages.herokuapp.com/).
+If it works, the `/api` route should give you a response that looks like [this](https://api.ucfgarages.com/).
-9. To run the frontend, run `npm run serve` in the root directory (note that the site probably won't display any graphs if the database is empty, see below).
+9. To run the frontend, run `npm run build` in the root directory.
+That should create a `/dist` folder in `/api/dist`.
+Now when you run `app.py` and view the `/` route, you should see the frontend (note that the site probably won't display any graphs if the database is empty, see below).

 ### Setting up Heroku scheduler